Rwanda: Disappearances Require Credible Investigations

-A journalist and an opposition member from Rwanda are still missing one month after disappearing in separate incidents, Human Rights Watch said today.
+Nairobi — A journalist and an opposition member from Rwanda are still missing one month after disappearing in separate incidents.
 Their loved ones have not heard from them, and the authorities have revealed nothing about investigations.

 Eugène Ndereyimana, an opposition member with the unregistered Forces démocratiques unifiées (FDU)-Inkingi party was reported missing by his colleagues on July 15, 2019 after he failed to arrive for a meeting in Nyagatare, in Rwanda's Eastern Province.
 His colleagues, who were in contact with him while he was travelling, say he never arrived.
 In an apparently unrelated case, Constantin Tuyishimire, a journalist with TV1 Rwanda who covers northern Rwanda, was reported missing on July 16 while he was supposed to be on a reporting trip to Gicumbi District, people close to him told Human Rights Watch.